 The story: Saved from suicide by a homeless man (Robin Williams), a radio DJ (Jeff Bridges) seeks redemption for a mistake he made that led to a restaurant massacre.

-What it tackles: Both lead characters in Terry Gilliam's comedy-drama are suffering from mental illnesses that are linked by a single event.
-Bridges' radio DJ has sunk into depression for causing a caller to commit a massacre, which directly affected Williams' Parry who becomes schizophrenic when his wife is killed in it.
+What it tackles: Both lead characters in Terry Gilliam's comedy-drama are linked by a single event.
+Bridges' radio DJ has sunk into depression for causing a caller to commit a massacre, which directly affected Williams' Parry who begins to suffer with schizophrenia after his wife is killed in the same tragedy.
 The movie also features one of Gilliam's finest on-screen moments, involving a romantic dance in a train station.

-The story: A misanthropic author (Jack Nicholson) strikes up a relationship with a single mother (Helen Hunt) and a friendship with a gay artist (Greg Kinnear).
+The story: A misanthropic author with obsessive-compulsive disorder (Jack Nicholson) strikes up a relationship with a single mother (Helen Hunt) and a friendship with a gay artist (Greg Kinnear).